ASIJ-Mustangs/sinbad/tutorials/java/welcome03-objs.md

 ## Defining a Class

 As in the [Fetching Objects](welcome02-obj.md) tutorial, let's define a class that the *Sinbad* library will use to create a collection of objects.
-Go ahead and define a class named **WeatherStation** that has fields
+Go ahead and define a class named **WeatherStation** that has instance variables (remember to make them private):

 * *name* (String)
 * *id* (String)